ayanamir174/Premier-League-Match-Predictor/README.md

-Predicts the results of soccer games in the English Premier League
+This project aims to predict the results of Premier League matches using machine learning techniques and data scraping.
+By using match data, team statistics, and player performance metrics, the model determines outcomes such as wins, draws, or losses for upcoming matches.